Arsylk/vs-frida-datacenter/README.md

    npm install
    ```

-### Compiling TypeScript to a Single JavaScript File
+### Compiling TypeScript to Agent files

-This project uses Webpack to bundle all TypeScript files into a single JavaScript file for deployment.
+This project uses Webpack to bundle all TypeScript files into JavaScript Agent files ready for deployment.

 1. Build the project: